reveurmichael/cv_latex/Readme-Docker.md

-# Docker Setup for LaTeX CV Builder
+# Docker-Based LaTeX CV Builder

-This repository includes Docker configuration to build a LaTeX CV without needing to install LaTeX locally.
+This guide explains how to build your LaTeX CV using Docker, eliminating the need to install LaTeX locally.

+## Advantages of Docker-Based Builds

+- **Consistency**: Same build environment regardless of host OS
+- **Zero LaTeX Installation**: No need to install and maintain LaTeX locally
+- **Cross-Platform**: Works identically on Windows, macOS, and Linux
+- **Dependency Management**: All required packages are pre-installed in the container
+- **Isolation**: Build process doesn't affect your local system

+## Prerequisites

+- [Docker](https://www.docker.com/products/docker-desktop/) installed on your system
+- [Docker Compose](https://docs.docker.com/compose/install/) (included with Docker Desktop)

-## Building the CV
+## Building Methods

+This repository provides multiple ways to build with Docker, giving you redundancy and flexibility.

-### Using the Python script
+### Using the Python Script (Cross-Platform)

-Run the provided Python build script:
+The Python script works on all operating systems and handles error checking:

 ```bash
 python docker_build.py
 ```

-### Using the shell script (Unix systems)
+### Using the Shell Script (Unix Systems)

-For Unix-based systems (Linux, macOS), you can also use the shell script:
+For Unix-based systems (Linux, macOS), the shell script provides a native alternative:

 ```bash
 ./docker_build.sh
 ```

-All methods will output the PDF to the current directory as `main.pdf`.

-### Using Docker Compose manually
+### Using Docker Compose Directly

+For manual control over the build process:

 ```bash
 # Build the Docker image